MicrosoftDocs/Hololens/hololens/hololens2-charging.md

 This page offers details about charging HoloLens 2 and leveraging external battery packs.

-## Specifications

-HoloLens 2 can be charged by [USB Power Delivery](https://www.usb.org/usb-charger-pd) sources at up to 3A @ 5V or 2A @ 9V.
-If the source is able supply at least 10 Watts, HoloLens operating time can be greatly extended (up to indefinite for some workloads).

-Note that using a USB-A to USB-C charging cable will limit current to 7.5 Watts.
-Operating time will still be extended, but not as long as using USB-C to C.

-HoloLens 2 can charge with as little as 1.5A, but charging below 1.5A is not supported.
-Attempting to charge HoloLens 2 with less than 1.5A can damage the HoloLens, the charger, or both.

 ## Included Charger

 The charger included with HoloLens 2 provides up to 9V @ 2A (18W).
 When possible, it's highly recommended to charge using the included charger.

+## Specifications

+HoloLens 2 can be charged by [USB Power Delivery](https://www.usb.org/usb-charger-pd) sources up to 27 Watts.
+If the source is able supply at least 10 Watts, HoloLens operating time can be extended (potentially indefinitely for some workloads).

+> [!NOTE]
+> Using a USB-A to USB-C charging cable will limit the charge to 7.5 Watts.
+Operating time will still be extended, but not as long as using USB-C to C.

+When HoloLens is in standby mode, 18 Watts is sufficient to reach the maximum charge rate for the internal battery.
+When HoloLens is in use, the charge rate may be reduced since HoloLens prioritizes operating over charging.

+> [!WARNING]
+> Attempting to charge HoloLens 2 at less than 1.5A can damage the HoloLens, the charger, or both.
+Do not attempt to charge HoloLens 2 at less than 1.5A.

 ## External Battery Packs

 Battery packs that meet the specifications above can be used with HoloLens 2.
 However, note that some USB-C battery packs recharge and provide power through the same USB-C port.
-It's important that these battery packs implement [TRY.SRC](https://www.usb.org/sites/default/files/USB%20Type%20C%20Functional%20Test%20Specification%202019%2007%2025.pdf) to indicate they will provide a charge to HoloLens rather than receive it.
-Most battery packs produced in 2019 and later implement this feature.
+It's important that these battery packs implement [TRY.SRC](https://www.usb.org/sites/default/files/USB%20Type%20C%20Functional%20Test%20Specification%202019%2007%2025.pdf) to ensure they charge HoloLens rather than charge from it.
+Most battery packs produced from 2019 onward implement this feature.

 ## Managing Heat